 - Chemical Properties: An element's chemical properties are largely determined by its valence electrons – the electrons in the outermost shell.
 The filling order dictates which subshells are occupied by valence electrons, influencing how the atom interacts with other atoms to form chemical bonds.

 - Ionization Energy: Ionization energy is the energy required to remove an electron from an atom.
 The filling order helps predict which electrons are easiest to remove, thus affecting the ionization energy.
-For example, it's easier to remove an electron from the 4s subshell of Potassium than from the inner 3p subshell.
+As an example, it's easier to remove an electron from the 4s subshell of Potassium than from the inner 3p subshell.

 - Spectroscopy: When atoms absorb energy, their electrons can jump to higher energy levels.
 When these electrons return to lower energy levels, they emit light of specific wavelengths.
 The filling order and energy differences between subshells dictate the wavelengths of light emitted, providing information about the atom's electronic structure in spectroscopic techniques.